vinceallenvince/FloraJS/README.markdown

 FloraJS has two major components, a set of classes for elements in a natural system, and a renderer called <a href='http://github.com/foldi/Burner'>Burner</a> to draw those elements to the DOM.

-To setup a simple Flora system, reference the <a href='http://github.com/foldi/FloraJS/tree/master/build'>Flora</a> combined .js file from a script tag in the &lt;head&gt; of your document.
-Also, reference the combined flora .css file from a link tag.
+To setup a simple Flora system, reference the <a href='http://github.com/foldi/Burner/tree/master/build'>Burner</a> and <a href='http://github.com/foldi/FloraJS/tree/master/build'>Flora</a> .js files from scripts tag in the &lt;head&gt; of your document.
+Also, reference the Burnder and Flora .css files from link tags.

 In the body, add a &lt;script&gt; tag and create a new system.
 Pass the system a function that describes the elements in your world.